fishglitch/ghCoursework/unit4/4.36-authentication-acmeAuthStoreDb/client/README.md

+Root folder: npm run start:dev

+Client folder: npm run dev

+Working issues:
+registering new user works and is logged into the db but getting this error:
+App.jsx:57 GET http://localhost:5173/api/auth/me 401 (Unauthorized)

+review package.json in corresponding to ensure these are the correct commands.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.